-11. On January 28, 2011, Respondent filed a Notice of Filing of a spreadsheet that lists all of the adjustments that have been in dispute.
-During the hearing, the parties announced the settlement of other cost items.
-As noted by the Administrative Law Judge, these adjustments are shown on the judge's copy of this filing, which is marked as Administrative Law Judge Exhibit 1 among the original exhibits.

-12. Most of the items in dispute are Home Office costs, which are allocated to each of Petitioner's audited facilities.
-With the reason for disallowance, as indicated in the examination reports, as well as the Schedule of Proposed

-Auditing Adjustment (SOPAA) number, the Home Office costs in dispute are:

-1. Other consultants.
+- 11. At the start of the hearing, Petitioner withdrew its objections to a proposed disallowance of \$119,169 for capitalized professional fees for implementing computer software and a proposed disallowance of \$2,800 for the cost of alcoholic beverages at an employee-awards party. - 12.
+Most of the items in dispute are Home Office costs, which are allocated to each of Petitioner's audited facilities.
+With the reason for disallowance, as indicated in the examination reports, as well as the Schedule of Proposed Auditing Adjustment (SOPAA) number, the Home Office costs in dispute are: - 1.
+Other consultants.
 "To disallow out of period costs." \$7,000.
-SOPAA #19.

-2. Professional fees--other.
+SOPAA #19. - 2.
+Professional fees--other.
 "To disallow out of period costs." \$1,500.
 SOPAA #20.

-3. Administrative Travel.
+- 3. Administrative Travel.
 "To disallow out of period costs." \$1,038.
-SOPAA #21.

-4. Transportation--repairs.
+SOPAA #21. - 4.
+Transportation--repairs.
 "To remove airplane costs not documented as being reasonably patient care related." \$36,496.
-SOPAA #22.

-5. Transportation--fuel and oil.
+SOPAA #22. - 5.
+Transportation-fuel and oil.
 "To remove airplane costs not documented as being reasonably patient care related." \$78,336.
-SOPAA #22.

-6. Insurance.
+SOPAA #22. - 6.
+Insurance.
 "To remove airplane costs not documented as being reasonably patient care related." \$24,000.
-SOPAA #22.
+SOPAA #22. - 7.
+Transportation-Depreciation.

-7. Transportation--Depreciation.
 "To remove airplane costs not documented as being reasonably patient care related." \$106,079.
-SOPAA #22.

-8. Transportation--Interest.
+SOPAA #22. - 8.
+Transportation--Interest.
 "To remove airplane costs not documented as being reasonably patient care related." \$57,714.
-SOPAA #22.

-9. Staff Development Supplies.
+SOPAA #22. - 9.
+Staff Development Supplies.
 "To remove unreasonable cash awards."
-SOPAA #26.

-13. At the conclusion of the hearing, the Administrative Law Judge encouraged the parties to try to settle as many of the issues as they could and, as to the aircraft issues, consider entering into a post-hearing stipulation due to the lack of facts in the record concerning this important issue.
-The parties produced no post-hearing stipulation and have not advised the Administrative Law Judge of any settled issues.
+SOPAA #26. - 13.
+At the conclusion of the hearing, the Administrative Law Judge encouraged the parties to consider entering into a post-hearing stipulation due to the lack of facts in the record concerning the aircraft issues and the possibility that the issue would be resolved on the basis of which party bore the burden of proof.
+The parties produced no post-hearing stipulation. - 14.
+The Administrative Law Judge has identified the remaining issues based on the issues addressed in the parties'

-14. The Administrative Law Judge has identified the remaining issues based on the issues addressed in the parties' Proposed Recommended Orders.
-With two exceptions, the remaining issues are all addressed in each Proposed Recommended Order.
-One exception is the Country Meadows return-on-equity issue, which neither party addressed.
-There is a small discrepancy between the amount of this adjustment on Administrative Law Judge Exhibit 1 and elsewhere in the record, so this issue may have been settled.
-If so, Respondent may ignore the portions of the Recommended Order addressing it.
-Also, Respondent failed to address the \$123,848 in transportation salaries and benefits.
-Based on the services corresponding to these expenses and the motivation of Respondent's staff auditor in citing these reimbursements as overpayments, as discussed below, the decision of Respondent's counsel not to mention these items is understandable.
+Proposed Recommended Orders.
+With one exception, the remaining issues are all addressed in each Proposed Recommended Order.

+Respondent failed to address the \$123,848 in transportation salaries and benefits.
+Based on the services corresponding to these expenses and the motivation of Respondent's staff auditor in citing these reimbursements as unallowable, as discussed below, the decision of Respondent's counsel not to mention these items is a reasoned exercise of discretion.
-15. The remaining issues are thus:

-10. Burial costs of \$4,535 at the Ambrose Center.

-11. Return on equity adjustment of \$3,418 at the Country Meadows facility.

-12. Legal fees of \$4,225 for the Bayshore Cluster as out-of-period costs.

-13. Inclusion of state overhead of \$9,529 at Mahan Cluster, \$9,529 at Dorchester Cluster, and \$9,529 at Bayshore Cluster.

-14. Transportation Salaries and Benefits of \$123,848 at Main Office.
+- 15. The remaining issues are thus: - 10.
+Burial cost of \$4,535 at the Ambrose Center. - 11.
+Legal fees of \$4,225 for the Bayshore Cluster as out-of-period costs. - 12.
+Inclusion of state overhead of \$9,529 at Mahan Cluster, \$9,529 at Dorchester Cluster, and \$9,529 at Bayshore Cluster. - 13.
+Transportation Salaries and Benefits of \$123,848 at Main Office.